alinskens/alinskens/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... all things technical documentation.
+- 🔭 I’m currently working on ... all things technical documentation and using more and more Docs-as-Code tools.

 - 🌱 I’m currently learning ...
-Docs-as-Code, MkDocs, node.js, WordPress plug-ins.
+Jekyll, Sphinx, node.js, D3.js, WordPress plug-ins.

 - 👯 I’m looking to collaborate on ... documentation for open-source projects.